st143575/steppenwolf.github.io/source/_posts/SPP.md

 # What are the main advantages and limitations of this paper?
 **Advantages:**
 1. SPP works in a solely zero-shot manner, saving resources for training / fine-tuning and data annotation.
+2. SPP does not require external knowledge base and additional knowledge retrieval systems (cf. RAG).
+3. The multi-persona role-playing and multi-turn self-collaboration is done by a single LLM and does not require additional LLM instances.
-2. SPP mitigates factual hallucinations that are common in CoT.
+4. SPP mitigates factual hallucinations in the knowledge-intensive task that are common when using CoT.
-3. SPP elicits both knowledge and reasoning abilities in LLMs, improving factuality while maintaining strong reasoning performance.
+5. SPP elicits both knowledge and reasoning abilities in LLMs, improving factuality while maintaining strong reasoning performance.

 **Limitations:**
 1. Even when a fine-grained persona is assigned, the generated answer may still be incorrect.